 - We will provide access to genetic sequencing data through the National Center for Biotechnology Information (NCBI).

 Code repositories available in GitHub

 Our software repositories are publicly available on GitHub.
-Presently we distinguish our nes-lter-ims Python library from notebooks (Jupyter, R) to access and perform analysis of cleaned data.
+Presently we distinguish our nes-lter-ims Python library from notebooks (Jupyter, R) and examples to access and perform analysis of cleaned data.